yiruyang2025/yiruyang2025.github.io/_projects/1_project.md

 **3 Stages of Training Config**
   - KD → representation alignment → conditional LM fine-tuning
-  - In Stage III, reduce the linear decay of CONTRASTIVE_WEIGHT to 0.1, since  it no longer provides a valid gradient
+  - In Stage III, after freezing the encoder, we linearly decay the `contrastive loss weight to 0.1`, as its contribution to representation learning diminishes and may introduce misaligned gradients during decoder optimization

 <br>